Read This First

 Prompt 2: Provide a structured comparison of the types of knowledge discussed above.

-The section works by contrast: GEMINI Structured Comparison as a structural move.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: GEMINI Structured Comparison as a structural move.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Types of Knowing tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.